 Some people could say ‘chemical-free’ is a dishonest claim about a cleaning solution when the reality is they’re may be little difference between it and the vast majority of general cleaning products on the market.

-Don't be fooled by tricky marketing claims
+Don't be fooled by tricky 'chemical-free' marketing claims

 It’s good to be informed.
 Don’t fall for the chemical-free or no-chemical trick.
 You can be confident in this because everything is a chemical.

 We've even seen some salespeople drink diluted "chemical-free" cleaning solutions to prove that a product is safe.
-We can say with confidence that the majority of these "drinking" demonstrations are done with water and cordial in a seperate bottle or are done by a person that is not aware of the risks of consuming a cleaning solution.
+We can say with confidence that the majority of these "drinking" demonstrations are done with water and cordial in a separate bottle or are done by a person that is not aware of the risks of consuming a cleaning solution.
 Under no circumstances should a cleaning solution ever be consumed.

 Have you ever used a product claiming to be chemical-free?